Do you ever wish you had more hours in your day? That you are NEVER going to get through your to-do list?

 However, you do have a choice about how you respond!

-Consider The Margins Of Your Day
+Use The Margins Of Your Day

 For example; Having a long work commute every day may mean using the time to listen to audio books or make phone calls.
 If you have young kids at home, it may mean using 5 minute pockets of time through out the day intentionally.